dev0null/data-structures-and-algorithms/readme.md

 # Data Structures & Algorithms course
 This documentation presents a structured compilation of methodical notes curated during a comprehensive Data Structures and Algorithms (DSA) course.
-The notes are systematically organized and hosted on a GitHub repository to facilitate ongoing learning, reference, and algorithmic problem-solving.
+The notes are systematically organized to facilitate ongoing learning, reference, and algorithmic problem-solving.

 >This documentation is still work in progress